-We believe that our focus on reliable, pure, proven, and potent ingredients and the processes through which ingredients are harvested sets our products and business apart.
+We believe that our focus on reliable, pure, proven and potent ingredients and the processes through which ingredients are harvested sets our products and business apart.
 We emphasize collaborating with growers and suppliers that protect and care for the natural resources they farm and harvest along with the economic and social interests of their local communities.
 We choose supply partners with business models that value making a positive impact on the environments and economies that they source from and, in many cases, go to creative lengths to bring benefits to the communities they operate within.

-During the year ended December 31, 2022, we accomplished our goal of using 100 percent renewable energy at our manufacturing facility.
+In May 2024, we achieved our goal of zero waste at our distribution centers and received the TRUE Zero Waste Gold Certification.
+Since the year ended December 31, 2022, we have maintained the use of 100 percent renewable energy at our manufacturing facility.